Thailand Digital Nomad Visa Guide (2024)

 Where to work in Pattaya

-Unfortunately, there are not many coworking spaces in Pattaya, but we have still managed to find one that might be a good choice according to Google ratings — rPod Coworking Space has 4.8 stars out of 16 reviews.
+Unfortunately, there are not many coworking spaces in Pattaya, but we still managed to find one that might be a good choice according to Google ratings — Grind Time Coworking Space – Pattaya (Pratumnak) has 5.0 stars based on 67 reviews.

 Tips for digital nomads in Thailand